Jyoti Sen, M.Sc., Ph.D.

 Ongoing projects include:

-- Study of transcription factors that regulate the development, maintenance and aging of thymic lymphocytes as well as epithelial cells.
+- Study of transcription factors that regulate the development, maintenance and aging of conventional and innate immune cells.

-Dr. Misra Sen earned her M.Sc. in Chemistry from Indian Institute of Technology at Kanpur and Ph.
+Dr. Sen earned her M.Sc. in Chemistry from Indian Institute of Technology at Kanpur and Ph.
 D. in Biological Sciences from Columbia University in New York City.
-After completing David Abraham Fellowship at Dana Farber Cancer Institute she was named Claudia Adams Barr Investigator with faculty appointments at Dana Farber Cancer Institute and Harvard Medical School.
+After completing David Abraham Fellowship at Dana Farber Cancer Institute, she was named Claudia Adams Barr Investigator with faculty appointments at Dana Farber Cancer Institute and Harvard Medical School.
 Her work was funded by grants from The Barr Foundation, The Arthritis Foundation and NCI-NIH.
-She moved to the NIA-NIH in 2003.
+She was recruited to the NIA-NIH in 2003.

 Berga-Bolaños R, Sharma A, Steinke FC, Pyaram K, Kim YH, Sultana DA, Fang JX, Chang CH, Xue HH, Heller NM, Sen JM. β-Catenin is required for the differentiation of iNKT2 and iNKT17 cells that augment IL-25-dependent lung inflammation.
 BMC Immunol.
 2015;16:62.